27 measurements. One honest verdict.

 Eighteen feature families failed that control and were thrown out, several of them with benchmark scores far better than the features I kept.
 They are published with their rejection reasons in the experiments folder.

 That is also why the verdict does not care where your image has been.
-WhatsApp, screenshots, ten years on a hard drive — the clues it uses live in the pixels, not in the file's history.
+WhatsApp, screenshots, ten years on a hard drive: none of it matters, because the clues it uses live in the pixels, not in the file's history.
 The longer version, with the art-expert analogy, is in how-it-works.

 What the model reads